markerdmann/Siwapp/README.rst

 Happy hacking!
 Remember: each time you modify something, you need to git add + git commit your changes before doing "dotcloud push".

 Would You Like To Know More?
-Have a look at the `DotCloud documentations
+Have a look at the `DotCloud documentation
-<http://docs.dotcloud.com/>`_, especially the one for the `Python service
+<http://docs.dotcloud.com/>`_, especially the one for the `PHP service
-<http://docs.dotcloud.com/services/python/>`_ which is used by this app.
+<http://docs.dotcloud.com/services/php/>`_ which is used by this app.